-Standard Operating Procedures – A complete guide! – Test & Adjust
+Standard Operating Procedures Guide – Test & Adjust

 Welcome back to the 5th in our series of blogs describing the Key elements in the SOP lifecycle.
 So far we have introduced the ‘SOP pie’ and worked through the first half and hopefully got to the stage where we now have a the first draft of the SOP.
 This blog will dig further into the first step of the second half of the pie which is all about getting the SOP out there and used by your audience– Test & Adjust